 Individuals are considered fully vaccinated after receiving the second dose of a two-dose series, or one dose of a single-dose series, World Health Organization certified vaccine against COVID-19, along with a corresponding booster shot.
 Individuals must receive their booster shot at least two weeks in advance of the event.

 May I bring a guest with me to the Medalist Celebration?

 Yes, Medalists are welcome to bring one guest to join them for the Medalist Celebration.
 Due to space limitations, each Medalist is only allowed to bring one guest with them to the in person event.

 Where is the event located?
 Will I be able to stay on-site for this event?

 The Bi-Annual Medalist Celebration will take place at The Westin Copley Place, located at 10 Huntington Ave, Boston, MA 02116.
 Attendees who would like to make overnight accommodations for this event can book a stay through our room block at The Westin Copley Place.
 For overnight accommodations, please call Marriott reservations at 617-262-9600 and mention the Joslin Bi-Annual Medalist event.

 Can I attend this event virtually?

 The Medalist Celebration will be held in person on Saturday, April 22, 2023 in Boston, Massachusetts.
 For those unable to join us in Boston, a virtual option will be made available.
-We ask those who plan on joining us virtually to RSVP using the form here and note your virtual attendance.
+We ask those who plan on joining us virtually to complete our online RSVP form and note your virtual attendance.

 What is the agenda for the Medalist Celebration?

 The Medalist Celebration will feature a number of scientific presentations from clinicians and researchers of the Joslin Medalist Study.
-In addition, you will have the opportunity to be a part of a special medal presentation as some of your peers receive their 75, 80 -year medals.
+In addition, you will have the opportunity to be a part of a special medal presentation as some of your peers receive their 75- and 80-year medals.
 More information will become available closer to the event.